 Figure 32.
-Functional Block Diagram of THERM Monitoring Circuitry
+Functional Block Diagram of ADT7467's THERM Monitoring Circuitry

-Configuring the Relevant THERM Behavior
+Configuring the THERM Behavior

-1. Configure the desired pin as the $\overline{\text{THERM}}$ timer input.
+1. Configure the relevant pin as the $\overline{\text{THERM}}$ timer input.

-Setting Bit 1 (\overline{THERM} timer enable) of Configuration Register 3 (Reg.
-0x78) enables the \overline{THERM} timer monitoring functionality.
-This is disabled on Pins 14 and 20 by default.
+Setting Bit 1 (THERM timer enable) of Configuration Register 3 (Reg.
+0x78) enables the THERM timer monitoring functionality.
+This is disabled on Pin 9 by default.

-Setting Bits 0 and 1 (PIN14FUNC) of Configuration Register 4 (Reg.
-0x7D) enables THERM timer output functionality on Pin 20 (Bit 1 of Configuration Register 3, THERM, must also be set).
-Pin 14 can also be used as TACH4.
+Setting Bits 0 and 1 (PIN9FUNC) of Configuration Register 4 (Reg.
+0x7D) enables THERM timer/output functionality on Pin 9 (Bit 1 of Configuration Register 3, THERM, must also be set).
+Pin 9 can also be used as TACH4.

-2. Select the desired fan behavior for $\overline{\text{THERM}}$ timer events.
+2. Select the desired fan behavior for THERM timer events.

 Assuming that the fans are running, setting Bit 2 (BOOST bit) of Configuration Register 3 (Reg.
-0x78) causes all fans to run at 100% duty cycle whenever THERM is asserted.
+0x78) causes all fans to run at 100% duty cycle whenever THERM gets asserted.
 This allows fail-safe system cooling.
 If this bit is 0, the fans run at their current settings and are not affected by THERM events.
 If the fans are not already running when THERM is asserted, the fans do not run to full speed.